 Knowledge of a thing before it happens; prescience.
-The foreknowledge of God is a branch of his omniscience, and is an essential attribute of his nature.
+The foreknowledge of God is a branch of His omniscience, and is an essential attribute of His nature.

 Modern interpretations, particularly in Arminian theology, often reduce God's foreknowledge to simple prescience—a passive observation of future events.
 This strips the term of its biblical weight, which connects foreknowledge with God's active and loving choice in election and predestination.